seankim248/typical-typer/README.md

  - User can view their wpm
  - User can create a lobby
  - User can join a lobby
- - User can type in their username
+ - User can create a temporary username
- - User can view other users in lobby
  - User can type with other users
  - User can view their live progress when typing
  - User can reset the typing session / game